 „Charles?“ I called him, while closing the door.
 There was inset ornament glass in the upper half, so we could see outside.
 The lock clicked shut.

-„Yes?“ His head poked from the kitchen door on the other side of the main hall.
-He already made himself comfortable with another medicinal bottle with crimson contents. „What is going on, Will?“ His bright blue eyes aware.
+„Yes?“ His head peeked from the kitchen door on the other side of the main hall.
+He already made himself comfortable with another medicinal bottle with crimson contents. „What is going on, Will?“ His bright blue eyes were aware.

 „I..
 I don’t know.
 Don’t you feel any disturbance?“ I asked, unsure.
 Just the weird gut feeling lingering in my core.
 I found myself holding onto the most expensive booty in my possession: the Thompson.

 „Please, not in my house.“ He begged. „Can you imagine the aftermath?“ I noticed he already felt better.

 „Oh.“ I removed the drum magazine and switched back to my Webley. „Put these in safe, would you?“ I asked him. „I’ll check the perimeter.
 Just to be sure.“ He nodded slightly.
 I went through the whole house, checked everywhere, every nook, every closet, made sure all windows were secured.
 Found nothing.
 Still couldn’t shed the weird gut feeling.

 „Anything unusual?“ He asked, taking the empty bottles to the big enamelled sink in the kitchen. „No, nothing I’m aware of.“ I put the revolver back in my shoulder holster.

 „I’ll be glad if you keep your eyes and ears open while I..“ He didn’t finish.